Barlow Graph Auto-Encoder for Unsupervised Network Embedding: Ablation Studies

-In case of link-prediction, the plot for CiteSeer improves as $\beta$ increases till around 500.
-The plots for Cora and PubMed remain quite close to the 0-line for a wide range of $\beta$.
-This means that the results are rather stable for quite a large range of $\beta$ because the AUC values for different values of $\beta$ remain similar to the reported values in \tabref{tab:link-prediction} as demonstrated by \figref{fig:ablation-link-prediction}.
-The underlying reason is that the covariance loss is complemented by the edge-reconstruction loss which makes the architecture more stable towards the changes in $\beta$ for link-prediction task.
-Only for large values of $\beta$ we face degradation in the link-prediction results.

-For clustering, the effect of $\beta$ is more evident.
-For values larger than 100, the performance starts to degrade.
-When $\beta$ is around 500, both Cora and CiteSeer face around 5\% drop in the NMI scores, relative to the reported values in \tabref{tab:clustering}.
-Nonetheless, we have a large enough range i.e. around (1, 100) where the results are rather consistent.

-A similar trend can be seen for transductive node classification.
-Here, increasing $\beta$ improves the performance till $\beta \approx 100$ mark, and then the performance starts to degrade.
-Another important observation is that the results above the 0-line on the graphs are better than the ones reported in the paper.
-For instance, for $\beta=500$, we have accuracy$=85.36$ for Cora, which is around $2.11\%$ better than the reported result.
+To evaluate the effect of $\beta$ in \eqref{eq:general-loss}, we sweep $\beta$ for the values across the set $\{0, 0.1, 1, 10, 100, 1000, 10000\}$. \Figref{fig:ablation:beta} shows the effect of $\beta$ on transductive node classification for different datasets.
+For most of the datasets, the results are rather stable for quite a large range of $\beta$, i.e., in [1, 50] range.
+AmazonComputers and AmazonPhoto datasets are an exception in the sense that their performance degrades quicker than other datasets.
+Overall, a general trend of degradation can be observed for high values of $\beta$ for all datasets, which is intuitive because for such values, the covariance loss takes over and the reconstruction loss is practically neglected, resulting in relatively poor results.
+Another observation is that the results above the 0-line on the graphs are better than the ones reported in the main paper.
 So, by carefully tuning $\beta$, we can achieve even better results compared to the ones reported in the paper.